Shashwath-K/License_Plate_detection_and_toll_collection/README.md

 ## Version 1.4: Increased fields and implemented search
 This version focused on increasing the column values and best way to filter the data using in-built search.
 The data will be stored in cache for the current version with future plans to extend the capability to store locally or using Database.

+## Version 1.5: Using a WebApp interface
+We decided to shift the focus from Desktop Gui to Webapp, this is more flexible and accessible across all the platforms and devices of various dimensions.
+THe plan is to integrate the local save of data.